NirvekPanda/NirvekPanda/README.md

 I've been fascinated by technology from a young age, leading me to dive deep into the world of computers.
 Here's a bit more about my journey and what I love doing:

-- **Programming Languages:** I enjoy working with Python, Java, and C++ for backend, and HTML, CSS React, and Node.js for backend.
+- **Programming Languages:** I enjoy working with Python, Java, and C++ for backend, and HTML, CSS, and React for frontend.
 - **Hobbies:** Apart from coding, I love cooking, photography, and exploring new cuisines.

 ## Resume